 How often should I clean my Dyson vacuum?

-Dyson Technician, Özüm Muharrem-Patel, advises that a Dyson vacuum filter should be cleaned "once a month to maintain optimal performance, while the bin, wand, cleaner head, and attachments can be cleaned as frequently as desired”.
+Dyson Technician Özüm Muharrem-Patel advises that a Dyson vacuum filter should be cleaned "once a month to maintain optimal performance, while the bin, wand, cleaner head, and attachments can be cleaned as frequently as desired.”
 The state of the filter is the factor that will affect your Dyson’s performance the most.
-Learning how to clean a vacuum filter will help you ensure your machine doesn’t lose suction or affect its energy efficiency.
+Learning how to clean a vacuum filter will help ensure your machine doesn’t lose suction or affect energy efficiency.

 Other attachments can be cleaned as often as needed.
 Take note of when dust is building up on your attachments, particularly the brush parts of any cleaning heads.
 Dust caught in your Dyson can aggravate allergies, so knowing how to keep it clean will keep your floors and air as fresh as possible.